stormasm/spanish/verbs/ella/listlearn.md

 1. (to resist)
 - a. to hang on
-Aguántate un segundo más, amor; casi llegamos a la casa.Hang on one more second, honey; we're almost home.
+Aguántate un segundo más, amor; casi llegamos a la casa.
+Hang on one more second, honey; we're almost home.
 - b. to hold on
-Ya no me puedo aguantar, papi. ¡Tengo que ir al baño ya!I can't hold on anymore, daddy.
+Ya no me puedo aguantar, papi. ¡Tengo que ir al baño ya!
+I can't hold on anymore, daddy.
 I need to go to the bathroom now!
 - c. to withstand
-No puedo aguantarme las ganas de estornudar.I can't withstand the urge to sneeze.
+No puedo aguantarme las ganas de estornudar.
+I can't withstand the urge to sneeze.
 - d. to grin and bear it (colloquial)
-Tendrás que aguantarte un poquito más.You'll have to grin and bear it a bit longer.
+Tendrás que aguantarte un poquito más.
+You'll have to grin and bear it a bit longer.
 - e. to suck it up (colloquial)
-No, no hay baño de aquí hasta el otro pueblo. ¡Aguántate!No, there aren't any bathrooms until the next town.
+No, no hay baño de aquí hasta el otro pueblo. ¡Aguántate!
+No, there aren't any bathrooms until the next town.
 Suck it up!
 - f. to lump it (colloquial)
 ¿No les gusta cómo cocino?
-Pues, que se aguanten, chavos.You don't like my cooking.
+Pues, que se aguanten, chavos.
+You don't like my cooking.
 Well, you can lump it, guys.

 2. (to contain oneself)
 - a. to keep quiet
-No estuve para nada de acuerdo con la decisión, pero me aguanté.I didn't agree with the decision at all, but I kept quiet.
+No estuve para nada de acuerdo con la decisión, pero me aguanté.
+I didn't agree with the decision at all, but I kept quiet.
 - b. to hold back
-Jill ya no pudo aguantarse, así que al profesor le dijo muy claramente su opinión.Jill couldn't hold back anymore, so she very clearly gave the professor her opinion.
+Jill ya no pudo aguantarse, así que al profesor le dijo muy claramente su opinión.
+Jill couldn't hold back anymore, so she very clearly gave the professor her opinion.

 ### aguantar